withings/mamenoki/README.md

-# Welcome to Beanstalkclient!
+# Welcome to Mamenoki!

-This is an implementation in Rust of a Beanstalkd client based on the tokio runtime.
+This is a Rust implementation of a Beanstalkd client based on the tokio runtime.

 ## Building and running